 After our full day safari at Maasai Mara we visited a traditional Maasai village located near our lodge.

-However, due to dwindling cattle numbers the traditional consumption of cow’s blood is not as common as in prior years.
-In addition, some members of the tribe have begun to grow their own food although farming the land is considered to be a crime against nature.
+However, due to dwindling cattle numbers the consumption of cow’s blood as Maasai food is not as common as in prior years.
+In addition, some members of the Maasai tribe have begun to grow their own food although farming the land is considered to be a crime against nature.
 This belief is based on the fact that the land cannot be used for grazing after it has been cultivated.

-Their tribal homes are constructed using mud, grass, sticks, cow dung and cow urine.
+The tribal homes of the Maasai people are constructed using mud, grass, sticks, cow dung and cow urine.
 Traditionally, it is the responsibility of the women to construct the home and the men build the fence to protect the kraal.

-Their most tribal common dance is called the adumu.
-This “jumping dance” is preformed when the young male tribal members form a circle with one or two of them jumping in the center.
+The Maasai tribe jumping dance is called the “adumu”.
+This “jumping dance” of the Maasai people is preformed when the young male tribal members form a circle with one or two of them jumping in the center.
 Traditionally, it is assumed that the one who can jump the highest is the best warrior and will also be able to choose the most desirable bride.

 I think I did pretty well although he nudged me out by a few centimeters.
 However, I am not sure I was doing it correctly because my heels are supposed to be together and it is supposed to look effortless.

-Our host next explained that they still hunt lions in his tribe.
+Lion hunting is an important aspect of Maasai history in this area.
+Our host explained that they still hunt lions in his tribe.
 Although, they are not allowed to hunt inside the park, the lions can also be found near the village.
-The lions are the traditional enemy of the tribe because the lions will kill their livestock if given the opportunity.
+The lions are the traditional enemy of the Maasai people because the lions will kill their livestock if given the opportunity.
 Thus, killing a lion is the mark of a great Maasai warrior and it is a noble feat.

 However, the hunters do not use guns instead they use spears to kill the lion.
 This is hard to believe although I do not have reason to doubt his word.
 Overall, my impression of them was that they were very dignified and proud of their traditions.
 He showed me the lion skin from the kill he made to achieve warrior status.

-They are able to use primitive fire starting methods similar to the San Bushman in Namibia.
+The Maasai people are still able to use primitive fire starting methods similar to the San Bushman in Namibia.

-As we parted ways I explained that we were going to Amboseli National Park next.
-It sounded peculiar, but our host would then issue an adamant denial that his tribe was in any way similar to the Amboseli Maasai.
+As we parted ways I explained that we were going to Amboseli next.
+It sounded peculiar, but our host would then issue an adamant denial that his tribe was in any way similar to the Maasai people located near Mt Kilimanjaro.
 After getting acquainted with the other tribe I completely understood why he would not want to be mixed up with them.

-Also, of note was that this tribe at Maasai Mara were not carrying cell phones or any other tech gadgets which would make it appear that they were not 100% committed to their traditional lifestyle.
-Of note, is the fact that I also do not use a smart phone.
+Also, of note was that the Maasai people located at Maasai Mara were not carrying cell phones or any other tech gadgets which would make it appear that they were not 100% committed to their traditional Maasai history.
+This is something that I have in common with this Maasai tribe.